Arcada-Cloud-Native/beanProductTeam2/README.md

 /hats
 * GET - Returns a list of all hats
 * POST - Creates a new hat object.
+* DELETE - Deletes a hat object based on id.
      **Required Parameters**:
     * name: String,
     * size: Number,